solita/solita.github.com/_posts/2017-07-11-automated-security-testing.md

 To do form based authentication I recommend creating the ZAP context manually and then importing it with [zap-cli](https://github.com/Grunny/zap-cli).

-As for the header based authentication on could write a script for that.
+As for the header based authentication one could write a script for that.
 The essential part is to provide a callback for requests like this.

 ```javascript
 function proxyRequest(msg) {